TechAtNYU/Resources/README.md

     "Mobile": Mobile development guides,
     "Utilities": Guides for utilities.

-The structure of our resources is divided into different text files.
+The structure of our Language, Mobile, and Utilities resources are divided into different text files.
 Here is the hierarchy of our structure:

     - README.md: Gives you the basic information about the language, and updates on different versions
     - Start.md: The start file will contain links that will help you start learning about the topic - this will usually cover the syntax.